 Know the symptoms.
 Everyone reacts to the flu differently but if you at least know some of the common flu symptoms you have a head start.
 Coughing, sore throat, running or stuffy nose, muscle or body aches, headaches, and fatigue are all possible signs you have the flu.
 And, of course, let’s not forget about the fever.
 Just remember that not everyone with the flu will have a fever.

-Looking for more information about what you can do to flight the flu?
+Looking for more information about what you can do to flight the flu at home and school?
 Go to https://www.dshs.texas.gov/flu/